harperh0/work1/README.md

 ## Project Structure

-The project is organized into distinct modules, each dedicated to a specific aspect of the overall objective.
+The project is organised into distinct modules, each dedicated to a specific aspect of the overall objective.
 The clear segmentation allows for modularity and ease of maintenance.

 ### Data Processing Module

-- Code files: [List of R code files]
+- Code files: [List of R code and Excel files]
 - Documentation: [Any relevant documentation for data processing]

 ### Web App Module